History of Poland in the Middle Ages

 This article covers the history of Poland in the Middle Ages.
 This time covers roughly a millennium, from the 5th century to the 16th century.
 It is commonly dated from the Fall of the Western Roman Empire, and contrasted with a later Early Modern Period.
-The time during which the rise of humanism in the Italian Renaissance and the Reformation unfolded, are generally associated with the transition out of the Middle Ages, with European overseas expansion as a succeeding process, but such dates are approximate and based upon nuanced arguments.
+The time during which the rise of humanism in the Italian Renaissance and the Reformation unfolded is generally associated with the transition out of the Middle Ages, with European overseas expansion as a succeeding process, but such dates are approximate and based upon nuanced arguments.